KCL-BMEIS/OOP/week7A.md

 This applies in situtations where one class is a specialisation of another, more general class
-- it is said to represent "is-a" relationships
+- it can be said to represent "is-a" relationships

 .center[ ![:scale 50%](images/vertical-hierarchy-light.png) ]